Wilfred007/house_listing_smart_contract/README.md

 3. Buying a House

 A buyer calls the buyHouse function and sends the required Ether.
 If successful, ownership of the house is transferred, and the previous owner receives the payment.
-Considerations

-    Ensure the contract owner correctly lists house details.
-    Buyers must send the correct Ether amount when purchasing a house.

 License